Tatsh/flourish-js/README.md

 * Do not access another object's private properties from other objects; use the getter method if one is provided.
   * If a getter method is not provided, copy the original method/property from the class until a decision is made to make a public getter method in the original class.
 * Test that every public method you have written works correctly when compiled with Closure Compiler with advanced optimisations: http://closure-compiler.appspot.com/home
-  * For testing, methods and variable does not have to retain their name; just make sure that your calling test code returns expected values.
+  * For testing, methods and variable does not have to retain their name.
+Just make sure that your calling test code returns expected values.
 * If making a new class (object):
   * Class must be listed at Flourish official documentation http://flourishlib.com/docs
   * No exception classes will be accepted.